hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

   You will create a quick function that takes in a number *n* and prints "Hi *4n* times.
   Create the funtion as follows (including errors):
   * Start by defining a function that takes in one integer n.
-  * Give the function a confusing, complicated, or long name (ex. “printHi3TimesNTimes”).
+  * Give the function a confusing, complicated, or long name (ex. `printHi3TimesNTimes`).
-  * At the top of the function, put a comment saying “TODO: Fix this whole function”
+  * At the top of the function, put a comment saying `# TODO: Fix this whole function`
     * A TODO comment like this, similar to test statements, should never make it onto your master branch and should be removed before submitting a pull request
   * Create a for loop that loops from 0 to n times
   * Create an inner for loop that loops from 0 to 3 times
-  * Finally, inside the inner for loop print “Hi” with “puts “Hi””
+  * Finally, inside the inner for loop print “Hi” with `puts “Hi”`

 *Locally and on Github*
 ### (3) Submit a PR for the file (Developer B)

-  Save the file and add your changes.
+  Save the file and `git add` your changes. `git commit` them and be sure to use a good commit message with `-m`.
 Push your changes and create a pull request comparing your branch to master.
-Give your pull request a good name, and to notify Developer A that you’ve made a PR by including “@[Developer A’s github handle]” in the description
+This is done by going to the "Pull Requests" tab on Github and pressing the `New Pull Request` button in the upper right.
+Set the base branch to Master and the compare branch to your new branch.
+Give your pull request a good name, and to notify Developer A that you’ve made a PR by including `@[Developer A’s github handle]` in the description.

 *On Github*
 ### (4) Review the new PR (Developer A)

-  Navigate to the "Pull Requests" tab and open the new PR.
+  Navigate to the "Pull Requests" tab on Github and open the new PR.
 Click on the “Files Changed” tab to see what the pull request covers.
+  First how to leave comments.
+Comments can be left on a PR in two ways: a single comment and starting a review.
+Leaving a single comment is acceptable for quick and short comments or questions.
+The developer that made the PR is notified after every comment Some people will only use single comments for everything, however, in most code-review cases, starting a review is better.
+Starting a review allows you to go through all of the code in one sweep and will not notify other developers of your comments until you have submitted the review.
+It also give you a way to be clear that you are not approving the PR until changes have been made.
+Here we will start a review.

+  On the first line that you wish to leave a comment, hover over the line and press the plus button that appears on the left of the line.
+Type out your comment and press "Start a Review".
+Continue leaving comments on other lines, pressing "Add review comment" when finished with each comment.
+When you are finished you will click the "Finish your review" button.

   Now comment on the problems in the code, including:
   * Suggest a better name for the function
   * Recommend storing “Hi” in a variable to avoid magic values
   * Suggest combining the two nested loops into one loop for code clarity
   * Point out the “TODO” comment that should be removed
   * Make any other comments you think are necessary

+  Now press the "Finish your review" button to have the "Review Summary" box pop-up.
+Feel free to leave a summary of your changes.
+Since there are still changes to be made, select the "Request Changes" radio button and press "Submit review"

 *On Github and locally*
 #### (5) Respond to comments (Developer B)

-  Check your pull request on Github and read over the comments Developer A has provided.
+  Check your "Pull Requests" tab on Github and read over the comments Developer A has provided.
 Fix the issues they pointed out and answer any questions they left.
-  Git add and push your changes and verify that your changes have been updated on the PR.
+  `git add`, commit (with a message) and push your changes and verify that your changes have been updated on the PR on Github.

 *On Github*
 ### (6) Look to approve the pull request (Developer A)

   Refresh the pull request and check over your comments (in most cases if you commented on the correct line, your comment should be hidden if it has been addressed).
   Quickly read over the changed code again, if you have any comments, add them and have Developer B address them.
-  If you have no additional comments, on the upper right corner of “files changed” click the “review changes” button, select approve, and click “submit review”.
+  If you have no additional comments, on the upper right corner of “files changed” click the “Review changes” button, select approve, and click “submit review”.
   **You’ve approved the changes, but don’t merge the branch!
 Let Developer B merge the branch to make sure the git blame log matches who worked on the branch**

 ### (7) Merge the PR!
 (Developer B)
   Refresh your pull request.
 Since Developer A has approved it, the merge button should now be clickable.
 Merge it!
+  You are now able to delete this branch.
+This simply acts as a way to promote building different features on different branches, instead of constantly updating a used-up branch.
+After merging branches are normally deleted this way because if some problem ever occurs you can always manually revert the deletion!

 This dance of writing code, reviewing code, responding to comments, repeating until satisfied and approving, and finally merging the branch is a very common way to make sure that code is